 The Company originates and manages a portfolio of mortgage loans which are secured by first-mortgage liens on income-producing commercial real estate, primarily in the retail, industrial and office building sectors.
 Loans are underwritten based on loan-to-value (LTV) ratios and debt-service coverage ratios (DSCR), as well as detailed market, property and borrower analyses.
 The Company's mortgage loan portfolio is considered a single portfolio segment and class of financing receivables, which is consistent with how the Company assesses and monitors the risk and performance of the portfolio.
 A large majority of these loans have personal guarantees, and all mortgaged properties are inspected annually.
+Each loan's LTV ratio and DSCR is updated annually, primarily during the third quarter.

 The Company's mortgage loan portfolio is diversified by geographic region, loan size and scheduled maturity.
-As of March 31, 2016, the three states with the largest concentrations of the Company's commercial mortgage loans were California, primarily the Los Angeles area, Texas and Washington.
-Loans in these states comprised 28.7%, 11.1% and 7.7% of total outstanding principal, respectively.
+As of June 30, 2016, the three states with the largest concentrations of the Company's commercial mortgage loans were California, primarily the Los Angeles area, Texas and Washington.
+Loans in these states comprised 28.7%, 11.0% and 7.6% of total outstanding principal, respectively.

-As of February 1, 2016 all mortgage loans were measured at fair value, which resulted in the establishment of a net premium for the portfolio.
+As of February 1, 2016 all mortgage loans were measured at fair value, which resulted in the establishment of a net premium for the portfolio that is being amortized in net investment income.
 Each mortgage loan was individually analyzed and assigned a discount rate used to determine the fair value.
 Various market factors were considered in determining the net present value of the expected cash flow stream, including the characteristics of the borrower, the underlying collateral, underlying credit worthiness of the tenants, and tenant payment history.
 Known events and risks, such as refinancing and credit-related risks, were also considered in the fair value determination.
 In addition, the balance of deferred costs, unearned fees, and allowance for loan losses were set to zero.